Olisun/Bamazon/README.md

 I also installed a table library from npm called cli-table.
 It formats data into tables.
 I made a horizontal table for the main products inventory and an vertical table for the customer receipt.

+Just completed the manager challange.
+I basically used the code from customer.js and changed the the logic and the variables.
+The way the functions were structured stay mostly similar.

 ## Problems That I Overcame:

 My biggest challange was implementing the tables and getting the data properly appeneded to the tables.
 Much of it had to do with where I called the functions.
 Much of the boilerplate code was provided in the docs.

 I also had some bugs initially updating the database after a completed transaction.
 I read threw the mysql docs to get the proper code structure and methods to update.
 I also remembered to convert the numbers to numbers with parseInt.

+On manager, I had problems appending a new product row.
+I overcame this by studing the error messages and realized that I did not have a map from the item_id in the mysql db.
+To the function that was creating the new product.

 ## Problems Still Facing: